 And speaking of virtual meetups, why not have your team members try to channel Bob Ross with a virtual painting night?
 If your co-workers already have art supplies handy, select a painting or photograph that everyone has to replicate, or choose a painting tutorial online and have everyone follow along over video chat.

-For a fun twist on this activity, find a painting or photograph and have team members recreate it in Lucidchart using only the shapes available in the workspace.
+For a fun twist on this activity, find a painting or photograph and have team members recreate it in Lucidspark using shapes and the freehand drawing tool.
 Either way, make sure your teammates all have a chance to show off their work!

 9. Quiz show

 Take the classic trivia night online with our template below.
 You can use general trivia questions, choose a timely theme (e.g., for Women’s History Month in March, you can include questions about female trailblazers), or come up with questions about your team members or company history.

 With the last option, your activity doubles as a fun break and a chance to get to know your co-workers and company better!